EAS-project-oy/eas-eu-compliance/readme.txt

 == Installation ==

+1. Register with EAS at [https://easproject.com](https://easproject.com "Get credentials by registering to EAS project OY")
-1. Upload the plugin files to the '/wp-content/plugins' directory and unzip, or install the plugin through the WordPress plugins screen directly.
+2. Install the plugin through the WordPress plugin directory
-2. Activate  EAS EU compliance plugin through the 'Plugins' screen in WordPress.
+3. Activate  EAS EU compliance plugin through the 'Plugins' screen in WordPress.
-3. Go to WooCommerce → EAS EU compliance tab
+4. Go to WooCommerce → EAS EU compliance tab
-4. Input the following connection point for connection to EAS system API (item 1 above): https://manager.easproject.com/api.
+5. Input the following connection point for connection to EAS system API: https://manager.easproject.com/api.
-5. If you already registered, then obtain authorization keys in Merchant Dashboard [https://dashboard.easproject.com](https://dashboard.easproject.com "Visit EAS Dashboard for your credentials").
-If no please register at [https://registration.easproject.com](https://registration.easproject.com "Get credentials by registering to EAS project OY")
+6. If you already registered, then obtain authorization keys in Merchant Dashboard [https://dashboard.easproject.com](https://dashboard.easproject.com "Visit EAS Dashboard for your credentials").
+If no please register at [https://easproject.com/](https://easproject.com/ "Get credentials by registering to EAS project OY")
-6. Set the language interface for the Plugin (EN for English is set by Default).
+7. Set the language interface for the Plugin (EN for English is set by Default).
-7. Tick the box "Enable EAS EU compliance" and press "Save changes" to test connection with API and create necessary EAS system attributes.
+8. Tick the box "Enable EAS EU compliance" and press "Save changes" to test connection with API and create necessary EAS system attributes.
-8. If wrong credentials provided Plugin won’t activate and an error message will be displayed.
+9. If wrong credentials provided Plugin won’t activate and an error message will be displayed.
-9. Setup delivery option
+10. Setup delivery options
-10. Setup additional product attributes
+11. Setup additional product attributes
-11. Detailed instructions available at [Installation and Setup guide.pdf](https://github.com/EAS-project-oy/eas-eu-compliance/blob/main/doc/Installation%20and%20Setup%20guide%201.1.pdf "Installation and setup manual for plugin on github") or in the plugin directory under the 'doc' folder
+12. Detailed instructions available at [EAS Help Center](https://easproject.zendesk.com/hc/en-us/articles/5910679291165-Quick-installation-guide "Visit EAS Help Center for instructions and manuals.") or manual can be found in the plugin directory under the 'doc' folder.

 = Manual installation =